How It Works

 An Active Offer is an offer you are going to submit as a request for early payment.
 You can take a look at the Offer Activity tab on your main dashboard to review or amend your request.
 Offers are submitted once per day at 5 p.m.
 GMT.

-This means if you have new invoices made eligible by your customers on the C2FO platform, they will be considered for early payment at the rate you have set.
+This means if you have new invoices made eligible by your buyers on the C2FO platform, they will be considered for early payment at the rate you have set.
 If you would rather participate on an as-needed basis, you can simply log in and withdraw your offer via the Offer Activity tab.

-Some customers have one single award/payment date every week.
+Some buyers have one single award/payment date every week.
 For example, if the award date is Thursday, payment will be initiated on the following Monday.
 This means that if a request for early payment has been approved on the C2FO platform, the status of your request will stay “Pending” until the weekly award/payment date.

 You may make an offer on C2FO at any time.
-However, offers are transmitted to your customers only once per day, at the Daily Market Clear time at 5 p.m.
+However, offers are transmitted to your buyers only once per day, at the Daily Market Clear time at 5 p.m.
 GMT.
 You have until then to make any changes to your offer.

-Entering an offer before that time will simply allow you to see whether your customer would accept your offer.
+Entering an offer before that time will simply allow you to see whether your buyer would accept your offer.
 The countdown clock on the home screen lets you know the time remaining until the next market clear time.

 Receiving Early Payment